Christoph16478/iq/iq_java.md

 ----

 **Is this program giving a compile-time error?
 If Yes then state the reason and number of errors it will give.
-If not then state the reason.**
+If not then state the reason?**

 ```java
 abstract final class IB{